-Ideally, conduct the meetings face-to-face, however, telephone or videoconferencing work great for your remote colleagues.
-Take notes, strive to identify and offer immediate help with tactical problems such as, “I don’t have a powerful enough computer to do my job effectively.”
+Ideally, conduct the meetings face-to-face.
+However, telephone or video conferencing work great for your remote colleagues.
+Take notes, strive to identify and offer immediate help with tactical problems such as not having the proper tools.

-Commit to rolling up the ideas and suggestions and sharing the input with the entire group.
-(Remember to ensure anonymity.)
-These meetings offer great opportunities to hear from and to get to know team members and learn about their ideas, interests and needs.
+Remember to ensure anonymity.
+These meetings offer great opportunities to hear from team members and to get to know them, and learn about their ideas, interests, and needs.
 They also offer you and the group ideas on opportunities to collaborate in pursuit of early improvements and needed changes.

-6. Establish your operating and communications protocols.
 As part of your early assessment, review the existence of regular status or operations meetings.
 If there are regular, timely scheduled sessions, consider sitting in and listening.
-If the prior manager ran these sessions, rotate the meeting leadership between team members.
+If the prior manager ran these sessions, rotate the meeting leadership among team members.
 Once you have a feeling for the effectiveness of the operating routine, you can make adjustments.
 Unless the team is in crisis, there’s nothing to be gained by immediately asserting your own agenda.
 Of course, if there is no regular routine, you have ample opportunity to create.
 Ask your team members for input.

 As for your communications protocol, let your team members know how to reach you.
 Help them to understand your desired level of involvement.
 Develop a sense of their communication needs—some individuals prefer daily or frequent interaction and others prefer to engage with their manager infrequently or when guidance is required.
 Be flexible and adapt to their needs.

-7. Work with team members to refresh group and individual goals during the first 30 to 45 days.
-If the team is in a crisis or turn-around situation, accelerate this timetable.
+Work with team members to refresh group and individual goals during the first 30 to 45 days.
+If the team is in a crisis or turnaround situation, accelerate this timetable.

 The point in time when you assume responsibility for a new team should be a period rich in relationship building and collaboration.
-Resist the urge to assert that you’re the “new sheriff in town,” and use questions to gain context on talent, operations and opportunities.
+Resist the urge to assert that you’re the “new sheriff in town,” and use questions to gain context on talent, operations, and opportunities.
 You need your team’s help to succeed and the right way to start out is by making all of your team members a valuable part of the process.
 You’ll have ample time to make changes as you gain context and credibility.
-At the beginning, it's a good practice to observe and ask, but not judge.
+In the beginning, it's a good practice to observe and ask without judging.